Hamm-J/carousel-component-vanilla-js/README.md

 With JavaScript, I accessed the width of the images and initiated a position counter.
 I added event listeners to each of the buttons.
-When the button is clicked, the image's container is translated on the x-axis according to the image's width.
-This gives the illusion that the carousel is turning.
+When the button is clicked, the image's container is translated on the x-axis according to the image's width multiplied by the carousel position.
+I also added an animation to the `transform: translateX(...)` attribute; this gives the illusion that the carousel is turning.

 To create the infinite looping, I did a quick trick and duplicated the the first and the last images in the carousel.
 I put the duplicate of the last image in the